 Job outlook: Please refer to the Australian Government Job Outlook site for job prospects for a Disabilities Services Officer.
 60,900 persons were employed as Welfare Support Workers in 2015.
 Job openings over the next 5 years are expected to be between 25,001 and 50,000.

-Delivery and assessment: This course is delivered in a classroom setting.
+Delivery and assessment: We offer students the flexibility of choosing between online learning or classroom delivery.
 Assessment methods allow for the gathering of sufficient quality evidence about the student’s performance.
 Methods used include question and answer, observation and demonstration, case study and projects.

 Practical placement requirements: To achieve this qualification, the candidate must have completed at least 120 hours of work as detailed in the Assessment Requirements of the units of competency.
 Students are required to undertake supervised practical placement in relevant disability services settings.
 Evidence provided by the supervisor will contribute to assessment of the candidate’s ability to work at this level.
 Students are required to find their own practical placement, however ITHEA will provide assistance and support where needed.
 Students must have a valid National Police Check and a Working with Children Check prior to attending placement.